Ménerbes

 Don’t miss: the belfry and its wrought-iron campanile, Saint-Luc Church, old lintels, and the view from the ramparts.

-Heritage Highlight: Saint-Hilaire Abbey
+Heritage highlight: Saint-Hilaire Abbey

 Saint-Hilaire Abbey, a 13th-century troglodytic site built into the cliffside between Ménerbes and Lacoste